 At Iris, we only extend a formal offer to 6% of clinical candidates who apply to work with us.
 That means we know we’re getting the best of the best.
 One of the reasons our partnerships have such longevity is the quality of care our providers facilitate.
 While organizations may have some initial concerns about provider integration, they are pleasantly surprised to find that their telepsychiatry provider quickly becomes an essential part of the team.

-If this is the case for you, maybe it’s time to consider expanding your provider’s hours from 16 to 30 or even exploring bringing on another telepsychiatry provider.
+If this is the case for you, maybe it’s time to consider other telemental health best practices, like expanding your provider’s hours from 16 to 30 or even exploring bringing on another telepsychiatry provider.

 9. You still can’t find the right on-site psychiatrist

 If you’re struggling to find an on-site provider for your organization, you’re not alone.
 Due to the provider shortage, finding help is a typical challenge.
 This inability to find providers is one of the primary reasons telepsychiatry has grown in popularity.
 If you’ve experienced great success with your telepsychiatry provider, it could be a good time to invest in bringing another psychiatrist, LCSW or PMHNP onto the team.

 10. You realize that telepsychiatry is a sustainable, long-term solution

 Telepsychiatry is the future of mental healthcare and serves as a sustainable, long-term solution for your organization.
 If you’re ready to make telepsychiatry your one-stop shop for all things mental healthcare, consider expanding your program.